-When it comes to outsourced medical billing, hospitals make up the largest source of revenue as of 2019.
+When it comes to outsourced medical billing, hospitals make up the largest source of revenue as of 2020.
 This is because they typically have the largest volume of claims.
 Additionally, hospitals typically face the largest variety and complexity of claim types, leading them to outsourcing solutions.
-The chart below shows the market share as of 2019.
-However, due to the patient volume in hospitals due to Covid-19 this year, this trend is likely to remain.
+The chart below shows the market share as of 2019, but it also holds true for 2020.

 The second largest source of revenue in the medical billing industry is physicians offices.
 According to Grandview Research, physicians offices are likely to expand at the fastest rate over the next several years.
 This is partly due to the rising number of services they provide as well as billing and coding updates.